Lucia's Blog: 2016-05-15

 "Since we have gifts that differ according to the grace given to us, each of us is to exercise them accordingly: if prophecy, according to the proportion of his faith; if service, in his serving; or he who teaches, in his teaching; or he who exhorts, in his exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness."

 Notice that the "distribution" is a gift of God.
-Therefore, we must use those gifts well accordingly to the will of God.
+Therefore, we must use those gifts well according to the will of God.
 "As each one has received a special gift, employ it in serving one another as good stewards of the manifold grace of God."
 (I Peter 4:10).

 • It is in giving that we are doing God's will, obeying His commandment: